Nitish2773/Library-Management/README.md

 - **HTML:** For the structure and layout of the web pages.
 - **CSS:** For styling and making the web pages visually appealing.
-- **JavaScript:** For interactivity and handling book data management.
+- **JavaScript:** For handling interactivity and making API calls to retrieve book data.
+- **API:** To interact with the remote database and fetch the book information.

 ## How to Run the Project

 1. Clone the repository to your local machine.
+2. Ensure that the necessary API endpoints for searching books are set up and accessible.
-2. Open the `index.html` file in any web browser to view the application.
+3. Open the `index.html` file in any web browser to view the application.

 ## Future Improvements

+- **Advanced Search Filters:** Adding more advanced search filters such as publication date, language, or rating.
-- **User Authentication:** Adding user login and registration to manage books privately.
+- **User Authentication:** Allow users to save their favorite books by logging in.
-- **Database Integration:** Storing books in a database for persistent data management.
-- **Search and Filter:** Adding functionality to search and filter books by title, author, or genre.
+- **Responsive Design:** Make the application fully responsive for better accessibility on mobile devices.

 ## License

 This project is open source and available under the [MIT License](LICENSE).

+---